djeada/Vtk-Examples/notes/04_visualization_techniques.md

 The “make it look good” secret here is the transfer functions: color and opacity are basically your storytelling knobs.
 That’s why volume rendering can feel magical when it’s tuned, and muddy when it’s not.

-**Do:** spend time on color/opacity transfer functions; they determine what becomes visible.
+**Do** spend time on color/opacity transfer functions; they determine what becomes visible.
-**Don’t:** expect default settings to reveal your feature of interest, volume rendering needs intent.
+**Don’t** expect default settings to reveal your feature of interest, volume rendering needs intent.

 #### Applications